The 20 Best Moyamoya Disease Doctors Near Me in Danville, PA

 Accepting New Patients

-Prateeka Koul is a Neurologist in Danville, Pennsylvania.
+Prateeka Koul is a Neurologist practicing medicine in Danville, Pennsylvania.
 Dr. Koul is rated as an Experienced provider by MediFind in the treatment of Moyamoya Disease.
-Her top areas of expertise are Stroke, Wallerian Degeneration, Moyamoya Disease, and Thrombectomy.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Stroke, Wallerian Degeneration, Moyamoya Disease, and Thrombectomy.
 Dr. Koul is currently accepting new patients.

 Experienced in Moyamoya Disease